telenordigital/connect-android-sdk/README.md

 For your app to respond to calls to the redirect uri you need to add an `intent-filter` to your `Activity` to register this in the Android system.
 This will allow the [Chrome Custom Tab](https://developer.chrome.com/multidevice/android/customtabs) used by `ConnectLoginButton` and external browsers to get back to your app.

-If you do not wish to use the Chrome Custom Tab feature do not add this to the manifest, and the default Android Web View will be used instead.

 ```xml
 <activity android:name=".SignInActivity" >
 	<intent-filter>